 You’ve probably heard John 3:16 before, but have you ever read it in its full context?
 With the verses that follow it?
 Read the next five verses (John 3:17-21): “For God sent not his Son into the world to condemn the world; but that the world through him might be saved.
 He that believeth on him is not condemned: but he that believeth not is condemned already, because he hath not believed in the name of the only begotten Son of God.
 And this is the condemnation, that light is come into the world, and men loved darkness rather than light, because their deeds were evil.
 For every one that doeth evil hateth the light, neither cometh to the light, lest his deeds should be reproved.
 But he that doeth truth cometh to the light, that his deeds may be made manifest, that they are wrought in God.”

 Do you see what this scripture is telling us?
 Although John 3:16 is a comforting verse in itself, the message doesn’t end there.
 It leads into a warning of condemnation to those who refuse to repent of their ungodly ways.
-It warns of the eternal consequences of unbelief.
-On the other hand, it also teaches that we gain access to everlasting life when we DO receive the Truth and when we DO allow our sins to be exposed to the Light.
+Then it teaches that, although we are condemned (to eternal punishment) in our initial state of unbelief, we don’t have to remain that way; that everlasting life comes to us through receiving the Truth and allowing our sins to be exposed to the Light.
 That Light is Jesus.
 “I am the Light of the world: he that followeth me shall not walk in darkness, but shall have the Light of life” (John 8:12).

 First, the bad news (about us):

-Our sins have separated us from a righteous and holy God,
+Our sins (or wrong doings) have separated us from our righteous and holy God,

 “For all have sinned and come short of the glory of God” (Romans 3:23).

-and (without repentance) our situation is hopeless; meaning, our souls are destined for eternal punishment.
+and (without repentance) our situation is hopeless.
+We are destined for eternal punishment.

 “For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord” (Romans 6:23).

-Being a good person (or doing good works) can’t save us.
+Being a good person (or doing good works) won’t get us into Heaven.
 We MUST be spiritually “born again”.

 “Jesus answered… Except a man be born again, he cannot see the kingdom of God” (John 3:3).